tock/tock-www/_pages/tockworld6/agenda.md

 ### Close/Downtown

 There are several hotels near UVA and downtown.
-This is not a comprehensive list, just the hotels we typically book when hosting visitors.
+This is not a comprehensive list, just the hotels we typically book when hosting visitors:

 - [Oakhurst Inn](https://oakhurstinn.com/): Boutique, more historic hotel with rooms in renovated houses.
 Cool if you are into that.
 Very close to